-Q26_INTRO This last set of questions asks for information about [SAMPLE MEMBER NAME].
-Please listen to all response choices before making a selection.
+Q18_INTRO There are only a few questions left.
+If you are answering on behalf of a family member or friend who received home health care: these questions are about that person, not yourself.

 In general, how would [SAMPLE MEMBER NAME] rate [his/her] overall health?
 Would you say that it is…

 Excellent,